iechor/docs/content/scout/release-notes/platform.md

 ![Animation of how to integrate Artifactory](../images/release-notes/artifactory-agent.gif)

-The integration involves deploying a Docker Scout Artifactory agent that polls for new images, performs analysis, and uploads results to Docker Scout, all while preserving the integrity of image data.
+The integration involves deploying a iEchor Scout Artifactory agent that polls for new images, performs analysis, and uploads results to iEchor Scout, all while preserving the integrity of image data.
 Learn more in the [Artifactory integration documentation](../integrations/registry/artifactory.md)

 #### Known limitations

 - Image analysis only works for Linux images
-- Docker Scout can't process images larger than 12GB in compressed size
+- iEchor Scout can't process images larger than 12GB in compressed size
 - Creating an image SBOM (part of image analysis) has a timeout limit of 4 minutes